-Sometimes it can be tricky to add a turntable to a soundbar.
+Connecting a turntable to the soundbar may be tricky.
 Now we will consider the options for this connection and highlight the main points that every interested user should know.

 The reason for the difficulty lies in the following: most soundbars are incompatible with the analog signal output by players.
 Most soundbars only have digital inputs such as HDMI and TOSLINK.
-However, there are a few viable ways to connect soundbars to a turntable.
+However, there are a few viable ways to hook up soundbars to a turntable.

 Soundbar with analog input